Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 symbol removed.
 The PPI sweep length as displayed is 3.5 inches, is shifted 5 degrees right, and targets are visible.
 The WSO should adjust the receiver gain fully counterclockwise, then fully clockwise, to confirm the transition of noise from maximum range, then extending down.
-Selecting TGT FIND will display the Range and Offset cursors, which can be adjusted for visibilty using the RANGE and OFFSET CURSOR INT knobs; should they still not be visible, the Along Track and Cross Track wheels can be used to find them.
+Selecting TGT FIND will display the Range and Offset cursors, which can be adjusted for visibility using the RANGE and OFFSET CURSOR INT knobs; should they still not be visible, the Along Track and Cross Track wheels can be used to find them.
 Once displayed, the WSO should place the range cursor to exit the display at the right side of the display at the 35 degree down position, and the offset cursor with